AAL Lab Convening: Liz Johnson Artur, Black Balloon Archive

 Hosted by Gallery TPW

-We are pleased to partner with Gallery TPW and the National Gallery of Canada on a public talk with artist Liz Johnson Artur, taking place on August 5th, 2025.
-The event marks the first activation of Contemporary Art and Archive Practices (CAAP), an international series of public convenings led by Guest Artists Space (G.A.S.)
+We were pleased to partner with Gallery TPW and the National Gallery of Canada on a public talk with artist Liz Johnson Artur, which took place on August 5, 2025.
+The event marked the first activation of Contemporary Art and Archive Practices (CAAP), an international series of public convenings led by Guest Artists Space (G.A.S.)
 Foundation and Yinka Shonibare Foundation (Y.S.F.).
-Focused on the boarders of contemporary art and archival practice, CAAP unfolds as part of the 2025–26 edition of Re:assemblagesa dynamic, multi-year programme designed to foster collaboration and experimentation across postcolonial art archives and library collections.
+Focused on the borders of contemporary art and archival practice, CAAP unfolded as part of the 2025–26 edition of Re:assemblages, a dynamic, multi-year programme designed to foster collaboration and experimentation across postcolonial art archives and library collections.

-At Gallery TPW, Liz Johnson Artur will lead two in-person sessions centred on her Black Balloon Archive, walking audiences through a practice that spans photography, film, and installation.
-For nearly four decades, Johnson Artur has photographed the lives and presence of Black people and communities around the world.
-Focusing on sites of community gatherings including faith-based, social, street, and domestic spaces, her archive evidences what she describes as “normality, everyday life, and moments.
+Hosted at Gallery TPW, Liz Johnson Artur led two in-person sessions centred on her Black Balloon Archive, guiding audiences through a practice spanning photography, film, and installation.
+For nearly four decades, Johnson Artur has documented the lives and presence of Black people and communities around the world.
+Focusing on sites of community gathering including faith-based, social, street, and domestic spaces, her archive evidences what she describes as “normality, everyday life, and moments.
 Diversity, things that might not make headlines but need to be represented.”
-Her work reflects deep interests in music, style, and celebration, while also engaging with themes of gender identity, sexuality, race, protest, DIY and countercultures, religion, and the manifestation of power across all life stages.
+Her work reflects deep interests in music, style, and celebration, while also engaging themes of gender identity, sexuality, race, protest, DIY and countercultures, religion, and the manifestation of power across all stages of life.

 PROGRAMME SCHEDULE